 - Route: New York City to Boston to Hanover, New Hampshire.

-A fantastic 7 day road trip on the East Coast would be New York City to Boston to Hanover, New Hampshire.
+A fantastic 7 day road trip on the East Coast would be from New York City to Boston to Hanover, New Hampshire.

 Day1 – 3: You should start in New York City and spend 2-3 days here exploring all the city highlights.
 You can explore on foot or by public transportation.
 If you want to be in the middle of everything, then spend 3 nights at the gorgeous Knickerbocker Hotel at Times Square.